Hiking the Tongariro Crossing is one of the Top 100 Travel Adventures in the world. View the list and follow our mission to complete them.

 - Blue Lake: The last major landmark before you reach the final car park at Ketetahi, after a long walk through the forest, is the magnificent Blue Lake.
 This is one of the most sacred sites in the national park for the local Maori, and there are many a legend attached to its beautiful blue color.

 How to Start the Tongariro Crossing

-The two car parks can be easily reached by car if you have your own transport, however, you will have the slight problem of getting back to your parking spot, after walking the 19.4-kilometre linear trail.
+The two-car parks can be easily reached by car if you have your own transport, however, you will have the slight problem of getting back to your parking spot, after walking the 19.4-kilometer linear trail.